jmiao24/PSPA_analysis/README.md

 ## Contact

-Please submit an issue or contact Jiacheng (jiacheng.miao@wisc.edu) or Xinran (xinran.miao@wisc.edu) for questions.
+Please submit an issue or contact Jiacheng (jiacheng.miao@wisc.edu) for questions.

 ## Reference
 ```